 The only prerequisite is that you need to make sure your WordPress website is set up to let crawlers go through your pages and posts.
 To ensure your site can be archived:

-- Go to your WordPress admin dashboard and click on Settings > Reading.
+- From the WordPress admin dashboard, click on Settings > Reading.

-- Under Search Engine Visibility, uncheck the box for the setting Discourage search engines from indexing this site, then click Save Changes.
+- Under Search Engine Visibility, make sure the box for Discourage search engines from indexing this site is unchecked, then click Save Changes (if you made one).

 If you have any plugins installed and activated that have a similar setting, be sure to change it to let crawlers through.